IOTECH-Donegal/RTK/Recipe4/readme.md

 - Hook the Rover to a RPi and decode UBX-NAV-RELPOSNED to output NMEA0183 sentences, HDG/HDM/HDT.
 - Make a second connection from the Moving Base to another Rover.
 Now you can calculate heading, pith, roll, yaw, etc.

+A full diagram of a working system is shown below.

+The topmost RPi (RTKRover2) takes an NTRIP feed from Wi-Fi (rtk2go.com) and uses str2str to feed it through a serial port.
+Take a look at the accompanying **autoexec.sh** file.
+The topmost Ardusimple is using the generic Moving Base configuration from Ardusimple, but is has RTK accuracy due to the RTCM feed from